chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/giant/stone-giant.md

 aliases: ["Stone Giant"]
 ---
 # Stone Giant
 *Source: Monster Manual p.
-156, Tales from the Yawning Portal.
+156, Tales from the Yawning Portal, Mythic Odysseys of Theros.
 Available in the SRD.*

 Stone giants are reclusive, quiet, and peaceful as long as they are left alone.
 Their granite-gray skin, gaunt features, and black, sunken eyes endow stone giants with a stern countenance.
 They are private creatures, hiding their lives and art away from the world.